Young Scholars Past Projects

 The Clarkson Young Scholars Program is an innovative and challenging summer program at Clarkson University that attracts bright, creative, and motivated students.
 Working individually and in small groups, students conduct research, provide recommendations, and make a final presentation to community leaders.
 It is a stimulating program in a real world setting that fosters intellectual development, communication skills, and cooperative problem solving.
 Each year, we develop projects that are real world issues to challenge the students.
 The below projects reflect the programs from the past five years.

 YSP 2011 - "Branding the Adirondacks"

-This year’s Young Scholars will be challenged to address how the park should market itself to young entrepreneurs.
-They will need to identify where the pockets of opportunity are to create meaningful careers while capitalizing on the lifestyle of the Adirondacks.
-Some questions that should be addressed include:
+This year’s Young Scholars were challenged to address how the park should market itself to young entrepreneurs.
+They needed to identify where the pockets of opportunity are to create meaningful careers while capitalizing on the lifestyle of the Adirondacks.
+Some questions they addressed included:

 - What are the constraints that exist and are they real or perceived?

 - What are the strengths/weaknesses/opportunities/threats facing the small towns in the Adirondack park?

 - How does the Adirondack Park build a “brand” that supports economic growth that fits the simplicity that makes it unique?